michael2012z/BitBible/markdown/KJV/files/Ps.md

 12. Then believed they his words; they sang his praise.

-13. They soon forgat his works; they waited not for his counsel:They soon…: Heb.
-They made haste, they forgat
+13. They soon forgat his works; they waited not for his counsel:

-14. But lusted exceedingly in the wilderness, and tempted God in the desert.lusted…: Heb. lusted a lust
+14. But lusted exceedingly in the wilderness, and tempted God in the desert.

 15. And he gave them their request; but sent leanness into their soul.